Skip to content

 • submitClassName — Extra class name(s) applied to the submit/CTA button (e.g. btn btn-primary).

 • showLabels — Set to false to hide labels and control layout entirely with your CSS (e.g. placeholders only).
-When labels are hidden, the form wrapper gets the class pg-form-no-labels so you can target it (e.g. reduce spacing).
+When labels are hidden, the form wrapper gets the class pg-form-no-labels so you can target it (e.g. reduce spacing) — unless usePulseGateStyles is false, in which case no pg-* classes are added.

 • Per-field className — On any field object, set className to add extra class(es) to that field’s input only.